iavr/xio/README.md

 Fixed sizes, e.g. of built-in arrays and [`std::array`](http://en.cppreference.com/w/cpp/container/array) in C++, are not stored.
 This is only supported in C++.

 There is currently no provision for switching between big/little endian integer representation.
+This is planned to be supported, along with tuples (cell arrays in Matlab) and user-defined structures, by extending the current specification.

 ### Using `xio/c++`